In a recent newsletter, I asked my subscribers these seven questions regarding senior citizen sex:

 I have racked my brain for a plan of action.
 I know the hard part is putting it across to my wife in a way which is pleasant and attractive.
 So my first move is to stop masturbating to stop the urge.
 I think that if I leave things until I get really desperate, I will have to communicate with her as the only option.

 John’s story tugs at so many important concerns: lack of communication and his wife’s vaginal pain, lack of lubrication, and diminished desire.
 In my new book, Naked at Our Age: Talking Out Loud about Senior Sex, I devote an entire chapter to each of these four problems.
 I wish I could send him the book now, but it won’t be out until June.
 Of course I’m not going to make him wait until June to get some direction.
+Love and intimacy are important.

 First of all, John, your wife needs to get a medical evaluation for her vaginal pain.
 There can be several causes (which I go into in Naked at Our Age), and yes, there are solutions!
 A common cause is the tightening of the vaginal floor muscles after menopause when they don’t get regular practice relaxing through sexual arousal and orgasm.
 An excellent resource for making vaginal intercourse more comfortable is the Vaginal Renewal Program from A Woman’s Touch.

 Please also try different lubricants.
 I don’t know which “gel” you used, but lubricants are very important at our age when our own lubrication decreases.
-These posts about lubrication will give you more information.

 However, you’ve got to be able to talk about this problem in order to fix it!
 A sex therapist would be a great help here, especially since this isn’t a new problem.
 Sex therapists are trained to understand what’s preventing you from having a good sex life and offer strategies for improving communication as well as sex itself.
 This has gone on so long that although I could offer some communication tips, I think you do need a third person listening.
 If she wouldn’t be willing to go to a sex therapist, a couples therapist would be a good start.